BA UNSW; MCom (Honours) UNSW; PhD UOW

 H04 - Merewether Building

 The University of Sydney

 NSW 2006 Australia

 |Telephone||+61 2 9351 7109|

 |Fax||+61 2 9351 7294|

-Deborah Bunker is an Associate Professor in the Business Information Systems discipline and the Director of Doctoral Studies for the University of Sydney Business School.
-She is immediate past President, Australasian Association of IS and current Vice Chair, International Federation of Information Processing Working Group 8.6 on Innovation, Diffusion, Transfer and Implementation of IS.
+Deborah Bunker is a Professor in the Business Information Systems discipline, President, Australian Council of Professor and Heads of IS (ACPHIS) and Chair, International Federation of Information Processing Working Group 8.6 on Innovation, Diffusion, Transfer and Implementation of IS (IFIP WG8.6).

 - Business IS management approaches

 - Philosophical Foundations of IS (Phenomenology, Systems Thinking, System of Systems)